 - To learn more about the Pathway as part of the Whole Health System, refer to the video, “The Pathway to Whole Health.”

 - Well-Being Programs.
 In a Whole Health System, self-care, skill building, and support are widely available.

 - Veterans may receive additional support from Whole Health Partners or, Whole Health Coaches.
 These Whole Health team members have received additional training and/or certification related to guiding Veterans who are using the Whole Health Approach.

 - Whole Health Partners are fellow Veterans who have received additional training focused introducing Whole Health to their fellow Veterans, helping them complete a Personal Health Inventory (PHI), and starting them on the process of deciding what they would like to focus on as their write their PHP.

 - Whole Health Coaches use the coaching model to support Veterans with creating, and following through with, their Personal Health Plans.
 They can take Veterans through the various aspects of personal health planning and help them to set and achieve their goals.
 They can support Veterans as they follow up with clinical recommendations as well.
-They can also be accessed at the VA website (must have VA access)

 - In addition, various Complementary and Integrative Heath (CIH) approaches, many of which are now covered by the VA, are becoming increasingly available.

 - You can learn more about Well-Being Programs by watching the video, “Skill Building to Promote Well-Being”